 is the maximum age of the puppies.
 If Preschool is full or the day of the week doesn't

 work for you, enroll your younger pup in the Puppy Kindergarten.

-If all the puppy classes are full, register for next month and ask to be put on a waiting list for the class you wanted.
+If all the puppy classes are full, register for the next available month and ask to be put on a waiting list for the class you wanted.

 Enroll as an auditor.
 Limited auditor spots are available.
 Attend classes without your dog and practice at home.
 (If a spot opens up, you may still be able to bring your dog.)
 Most of the class experience is training you how to train your dog and the real training happens at home anyway.
 You will learn a lot by watching other students without the distraction of your dog.
 You will receive all class materials and can ask questions like all the other students.
 This is a perfect solution for those whose puppies have not been given veterinary clearance to attend.
 You can learn in class and your puppy will learn his lessons at home.